gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 As you previously, convnets used for image classfication comprise two parts: they start with a series of pooling and convolution layers, and they end with a densely connected classifier.
 The first part is called the *convolutional base* of the model.

+Why only reuse the convolutional base?
+Could you resue the densely connected classifier as well?
+In general, doing so should be avoided.
+The reason is that the represenations learned by the convolutional base are likely to more generic and therefore more reusable: the feature maps of a convnet are presence maps of generic concepts over a picture, which is likely to be useful regardless of the computer-vision problem at hand.